 Private student loans can also be discharged in bankruptcy.
 This means that if you file for bankruptcy and include your private student loans in your bankruptcy petition, they may be forgiven.
 However, private student loans are often treated differently than other types of debt in bankruptcy, so it is important to consult with a bankruptcy attorney to understand how your private student loans may be affected.

 It is worth noting that bankruptcy should generally be a last resort for dealing with student loan debt.
 There are other options available that may be more appropriate, such as income-driven repayment plans or student loan consolidation.
 These options may allow you to lower your monthly payments or extend the repayment term, which can make it easier to manage your student loan debt.

-In conclusion, bankruptcy can clear student loans in some cases, but it is generally not an easy or straightforward process.
-Federal student loans are generally not dischargeable, while private student loans are more likely to be dischargeable.
-However, it is important to carefully consider all of your options and consult with a bankruptcy attorney before deciding to file for bankruptcy.
-Read more here.
+Bankruptcy can clear student loans in some cases, but it is generally not an easy or straightforward process.
+There are various steps a debtor must take to clear student loans with bankruptcy.
+It is important to carefully consider all of your options and consult with a bankruptcy attorney before deciding to file for bankruptcy.